Steven Ferrari: Later military career

 Glenn Reith, the New Jersey adjutant general, visits New Jersey troops in Iraq in 2008.
 Ferrari is at far left.

 From January 2006 to May 2006 Ferrari was assigned as director of military support at the New Jersey National Guard's Joint Force Headquarters.
 He was a strategic planner at JFHQ from May to September 2006.
 From October 2006 to September 2007, he served staff director at the New Jersey National Guard's Joint Force Headquarters.
 In 2007, He graduated from the United States Army War College with a Master of Strategic Studies degree.
 From October 2007 to January 2008, Ferrari served as deputy commander of the 50th Infantry Brigade Combat Team.
 He was a resident of Berlin Township when he served as the brigade's commander from February to June 2008.

 Ferrari and Thomas Spencer at 42nd ID change of command, 17 April 2021.
 At the ceremony, Ferrari received the Army Distinguished Service Medal, New York State Conspicuous Service Medal, and National Infantry Association's Order of Saint Maurice.

 Ferrari commanded Joint Area Support Group - Central, part of Multi-National Force – Iraq from June 2008 to June 2009.
 After returning to New Jersey, from June 2009 to December 2009, he again commanded the 50th Infantry Brigade Combat Team.
 From January 2020 to August 2011, he served as the New Jersey Army National Guard's chief of staff.
 As a senior officer, he continued his professional education with courses including the Army Senior Leader Development Program- Intermediate (ASLDP-I), Army Senior Leader Development Program-Basic (ASLDP-B), and Equal Opportunity (EO) Advisor Reserve Components Course.

 From September 2011 to December 2015, Ferrari was assigned as the 42nd Infantry Division's assistant division commander for support.
 From December 2015 to February 2017, he served as the New Jersey National Guard's assistant adjutant general for army and deputy adjutant general.
 Professional education he completed as a general officer included the Dual Status Commanders Course, Joint Task Force Commanders Course, Army Strategic Education Program - Command (ASEP-C), Combined/Joint Forces Land Component Commander Course (C/JFLCC), and Joint Flag Officer Warfighting Course (JFOWC).

 In March 2017, Ferrari was assigned as commander of the 42nd Infantry Division, succeeding Harry E. Miller Jr. In March 2020, the 42nd Division headquarters assumed responsibility for the Task Force Spartan, the army's contingent assigned to Operation Spartan Shield in Kuwait.
 Ferrari commanded the task force until November 2020.
-After returning to the United States, he continued to command the division until January 2021, when he retired and was succeeded by Thomas Spencer.
+After returning to the United States, he continued to command the division until January 2021, when he retired and was succeeded by Thomas F. Spencer.